thdotnet/azure-docs.pt-br/articles/api-management/api-management-howto-api-inspector.md

 ## <a name="prerequisites"></a>Pré-requisitos

 + Conheça a [terminologia do Gerenciamento de API do Azure](api-management-terminology.md).
-+ Conclua o seguinte guia de início rápido: [Criar uma instância do Gerenciamento de API do Azure](get-started-create-service-instance.md).
++ Conclua o início rápido a seguir: [Criar uma instância do Gerenciamento de API do Azure](get-started-create-service-instance.md).
 + Além disso, conclua o seguinte tutorial: [Importar e publicar sua primeira API](import-and-publish.md).

 ## <a name="trace-a-call"></a>Rastrear uma chamada